 Frequency and Publication

 Two issues per volume year, June (summer) and December (winter) commencing 2018.

-The editors and the editorial board of AEMR-EJ agree upon the following:
+The editorial board of AEMR-EJ consisting of the

 Publication ethics and malpractice statement for AEMR-EJ

 AEMR-EJ is a double-blind, peer-reviewed journal.
 Papers in whatever research tradition must report new scientific findings.
 They should knowledgeably present the findings, give correct and complete references to previous related work by the authors and by others (citations), repeat previously published findings only inasmuch as it is necessary for understanding the context, and in a clearly identified form.